inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 3.2.
 Adding presets
 ...................

-We will be using presets so that we can add special data to OpenStreetMap.
+We will be using presets so that we can add special data to OSM.
 Don’t worry if this is unclear right now - we will learn more about presets as we go along.